jamesdbloom/grunt-debian-package/README.md

 This value specifies a list of directories that should be added into the package.
 Both the links and directories sections can use the following placeholders `${name}`, `${version}` and `${build_name}` to refer to the package name, version and build number respectively, see example above.

+#### options.preinst.src
+Type: `String`
+Default value: `undefined`

+This value specifies the path of the preinst script, the contents of this file will be copied into the preinst script.
+If both `src` and `contents` are specified `src` will take precedence.
+The preinst script is executed before the package is unpacked from its Debian archive (".deb") file.
+Many 'preinst' scripts stop services for packages which are being upgraded until their installation or upgrade is completed (following the successful execution of the 'postinst' script).

+#### options.preinst.contents
+Type: `String`
+Default value: `undefined`

+This value specifies the contents of the preinst script, the value will be copied into the preinst script.
+If both `src` and `contents` are specified `src` will take precedence.
+The preinst script is executed before the package is unpacked from its Debian archive (".deb") file.
+Many 'preinst' scripts stop services for packages which are being upgraded until their installation or upgrade is completed (following the successful execution of the 'postinst' script).

+#### options.postinst.src
+Type: `String`
+Default value: `undefined`

+This value specifies the path of the postinst script, the contents of this file will be copied into the postinst script.
+If both `src` and `contents` are specified `src` will take precedence.
+The postinst script typically completes any required configuration of the package foo once foo has been unpacked from its Debian archive (".deb") file.
+Often, 'postinst' scripts ask the user for input, and/or warn the user that if he accepts default values, he should remember to go back and re-configure that package as the situation warrants.
+Many 'postinst' scripts then execute any commands necessary to start or restart a service once a new package has been installed or upgraded.

+#### options.postinst.contents
+Type: `String`
+Default value: `undefined`

+This value specifies the contents of the postinst script, the value will be copied into the postinst script.
+If both `src` and `contents` are specified `src` will take precedence.
+The postinst script typically completes any required configuration of the package foo once foo has been unpacked from its Debian archive (".deb") file.
+Often, 'postinst' scripts ask the user for input, and/or warn the user that if he accepts default values, he should remember to go back and re-configure that package as the situation warrants.
+Many 'postinst' scripts then execute any commands necessary to start or restart a service once a new package has been installed or upgraded.

+#### options.prerm.src
+Type: `String`
+Default value: `undefined`

+This value specifies the path of the prerm script, the contents of this file will be copied into the prerm script.
+If both `src` and `contents` are specified `src` will take precedence.
+The prerm script typically stops any daemons which are associated with a package.
+It is executed before the removal of files associated with the package.

+#### options.prerm.contents
+Type: `String`
+Default value: `undefined`

+This value specifies the contents of the prerm script, the value will be copied into the prerm script.
+If both `src` and `contents` are specified `src` will take precedence.
+The prerm script typically stops any daemons which are associated with a package.
+It is executed before the removal of files associated with the package.

+#### options.postrm.src
+Type: `String`
+Default value: `undefined`

+This value specifies the path of the postrm script, the contents of this file will be copied into the postrm script.
+If both `src` and `contents` are specified `src` will take precedence.
+The postrm script typically modifies links or other files associated with foo, and/or removes files created by the package.

+#### options.postrm.contents
+Type: `String`
+Default value: `undefined`

+This value specifies the contents of the postrm script, the value will be copied into the postrm script.
+If both `src` and `contents` are specified `src` will take precedence.
+The postrm script typically modifies links or other files associated with foo, and/or removes files created by the package.

 ### Files

 The files configuration specifies the files to add into the package.